 You do not want to turn the thermostat all the way up in an attempt to warm the house quickly.
 This will force your heating system to work harder than it should.
 To be the most efficient with your heating system, it’s important to keep your home’s temperature steady.
 You can do this by setting your thermostat at a comfortable level before heading out and then not adjusting it until you get home.

 If you turn your thermostat up suddenly when you’re cold or down suddenly when you’re hot, it will take a long time for the system to adjust to the new level.
 This means it will either be too hot or too cold for longer than necessary, wasting energy in the process.

 There’s nothing worse than shivering because your central heating system isn’t keeping up.
 However, if you turn the thermostat up too quickly, you might pay more on your energy bill than necessary.

 You do not want to block the airflow through your house.
 Air should be able to flow freely from heating vents to thermostats.
 There should be clear areas in front of all vents and registers.
 Keep doors to commonly used rooms open to spread the heat.
 This keeps your home warm and your heating bills low.

-It is important to make sure that your HVAC system is in good shape before the winter starts.
-The best way is to call The Cooling Company today to schedule an inspection and maintenance.
+As a homeowner, ensuring your HVAC system is in good shape before the winter starts is a good idea.
+The best way is to call The Cooling Company today to schedule an inspection and maintenance check.